eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/block-spacing/README._js_.md

 - `"always"` (default) requires one or more spaces
 - `"never"` disallows spaces

+This rule has an object option:

+- `"ignoredNodes"` can be used to disable spacing checking for the AST node.
+It can be used to resolve conflicts with [`object-curly-spacing`](../ts/object-curly-spacing).

 ### always

 Examples of **incorrect** code for this rule with the default `"always"` option: